mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 - `@Transactional` on interface works only using interface-based proxies.
 - In Spring AOP proxies, **only public** @Transactional methods work.
 Protect or private method won't work, however no error thrown.

+In this case, **all the methods in the class become transactional**, and all properties defined for the transaction are inherited from the @Transactional class level definition, but they can be overridden by a @Transactional defined at the method level.

 ## What does declarative transaction management mean?
+// todo P 217 book cert
+Transactional behavior can be added to any method of any bean as long as the method is public, because declarative transaction behavior is implemented in Spring using AOP

 Declarative transaction management means that the methods which need to be executed in the context of a transaction and the transaction properties for these methods **are declared, as opposed to implemented**, like connecting to a JTA (Java Transaction API).

 ##  What is the default rollback policy?
 How can you override it?